bigchaindb/blog/README.md

 ### Install Node.js

 We need Node LTS 6.9.1.
-On macOS you can install that version with nvm or Homebrew:
+On macOS you can install that version with either nvm or Homebrew:

 ```bash
 # nvm